-The post How Anita Naidu Connects Mountain Biking to Social Change appeared first on REI Co-op Journal.
+The post Asheville’s Best Mountain Biking Isn’t Where You Might Think appeared first on REI Co-op Journal.

 Ayesha McGowan is a young black woman from New Jersey who is determined to become the first female African-American pro road cyclist.
 She won her first state championship in her third race and quickly noticed that she was one of the very few females of African-American descent on the scene.
 In fact, she discovered that […]